ZheMann/wiki-scraper/README.md

 To distribute the download process of wiki-pages across multiple devices, you can use `split_titles.py`.
 For example, if you want each file to hold 500000 titles, run the script as follows:

 `split_titles.py <*.gz-file> <outputdir> 500000`

+## Utility
+In the utility directory some additional python-scripts can be found for pre-processing.

+## Disclaimer
+This script is not perfect.
+If you find any bugs, please create an issue.